aurelienbottazini/aurelienbottazini.github.io/_posts/2016-02-18-your-favorite-programming-language-is-slow.md

 You never know it a business idea is good before actually testing it.
 If your idea is really good, people are going to beg you for using your software.

-You can worry about scalability and speed of execution when you are successfull.
-Before that it is just noise.
+You can worry about scalability and speed of execution when you are successful, before that it is just noise.

 And anyway (from the [Mythical Man Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)): _When designing a new kind of system, a team will design a throw-away system (whether it intends to or not).
-This system acts as a "pilot plant" that reveals techniques that will subsequently cause a complete redesign of the system._
+This system acts as a “pilot plant” that reveals techniques that will subsequently cause a complete redesign of the system._